-- In the first two terms of university attendance, students will normally take up to a maximum 5.0 units. - The maximum course load for the Fall Term, Winter Term or combined Summer Sessions is 2.5 units, or 1.5 units per individual Summer Session I or II. - Practicum courses are not considered part of the course load - Students with a cumulative GPA of 2.5 or greater may apply to exceed this maximum course limit.
-Normally, only an additional 0.5 unit will be permitted.
+- In the first two terms of university attendance (beginning in the Fall Term), students will normally take up to a maximum 5.0 units. - The maximum course load for the Fall Term, Winter Term or combined Summer Sessions is 2.5 units, or 1.5 units per individual Summer Session I or II. - Practicum courses are not considered part of the course load. - Students with a cumulative GPA of 2.5 or greater may apply to exceed this maximum course limit.
+Normally, only an additional 0.5 unit will be permitted per term.